marioteik/githubapi-test/README.md

 ## Instaling the application

-- clone the project with git: `git clone https://github.com/marioteik/githubapi-test.git`
+- clone the project with git: `git clone https://github.com/marioteik/githubapi-test.git`.
-- enter the project's folder with `cd githubapi-test`
+- enter the project's folder with `cd githubapi-test`.
-- execute `npm install` to install dependencies
+- execute `npm install` to install dependencies.

+## Authorizating GitHub API

+- go to [Personal access tokens](https://github.com/settings/tokens) at GitHub.
+- click in `Generate new token`.
+- select `public repositories` option and run generate.
+- go to the project's folder, in the file `.env.development` add the generated token after `REACT_APP_GITHUB_TOKEN=`.
+- run the application.

 ## Running the project